Organist & Voice Coach

 Judith Colman trained at Guildhall School of Music and Drama, Birmingham Conservatoire and completed her studies at the Royal Academy of Music.
 Judith has worked with British Youth Opera, English Touring Opera, as principal Soprano with the English Brass Group, Opera Interactive and Soprano roles with many Choral Societies across the UK.

 Having taught singing since she graduated, it was working with Starshine Music that first brought Judith into the world of working with groups of young singers.
 She discovered the joy of teaching groups how to use their voices safely and appropriately across different genre.

 Subsequently, Judith has worked as a choral director, voice coach for the BBC and regularly coaches several military bands.
-Judith very much enjoys teaching at Battle Abbey School, MPA and the Creative Dance Company.
+Judith very much enjoys teaching at Bird College, locally, and at the Creative Dance Company.